Problem

 Problems with browser applications

-On the New Relic Browser AJAX UI page, there are links to the distributed tracing UI regardless of whether there are end-user spans present in that trace.
+On the AJAX UI page, there are links to the distributed tracing UI regardless of whether there are end-user spans present in that trace.
 For details about what data generates spans, see Requirements.

-Older versions of some APM agents are incompatible with distributed tracing for browser applications.
-If APM spans are missing consistently from traces that include browser applications, please refer to the Browser data in distributed tracing requirements and confirm that all applications are running supported versions of the APM agent.
+Older versions of some agents are incompatible with distributed tracing for browser applications.
+If APM spans are missing consistently from traces that include browser applications, please refer to the browser data in distributed tracing requirements and confirm that all applications are running supported versions of the APM agent.

 For other causes of orphaned browser spans, see Browser span reporting.